Albert Frantz American concert pianist performing on stage in Vienna Austria

 TEDx Performance

-Switching from a promising engineering career to music during college was a bold move, but Albert credited his mentor Dr. Stephen Smith as instrumental in this transition.
-Under Smith’s guidance, he immersed himself in the works of Chopin and Liszt, while also learning the intricate depth of Bach’s compositions.
+Switching from a promising engineering career to music during college was a bold move.
+Albert credited his mentor Dr. Stephen Smith as instrumental in this transition.
+Under Smith’s guidance, he immersed himself in the works of Chopin and Liszt.
+While also learning the intricate depth of Bach’s compositions.
 This extensive training laid a strong foundation for Albert’s career.

-With no Plan B in sight, Albert won a Fulbright scholarship to Vienna—the first pianist in nearly a decade to do so.
+With no Plan B in sight, Albert won a Fulbright scholarship to Vienna.
+The first pianist in nearly a decade to do so.
 Drawn by the city’s rich musical heritage, he embraced the opportunity to further his education and career.
-His dedication led him to become fluent in German, although he humorously recalled a time when he was mistaken for a “slow” Austrian, adding a light-hearted touch to his experience in the city.
+His dedication led him to become fluent in German.
+Although he humorously recalled a time when he was mistaken for a “slow” Austrian.

-Albert praises Vienna for its exceptional quality of life, which includes robust support for the arts, comprehensive universal healthcare, and ample green spaces that contribute to the overall well-being of its residents.
-His admiration for the city is also reflected in his passionate discussions about pianos, specifically Bosendorfer’s spruce tonewood that, combined with a natural drying process and meticulous handmade construction, yields superior resonance and sound quality.
+Albert praises Vienna for its exceptional quality of life.
+A robust support for the arts, comprehensive universal healthcare, and ample green spaces.
+His admiration for the city is also reflected in his passionate discussions about pianos.
+Specifically Bosendorfer’s spruce tonewood that, combined with a natural drying process and meticulous handmade construction.

 Interview